What You Can Expect in an Eye Exam

 A refraction test is what determines your prescription, he said.
 You look at the eye chart through a tool, called a phoropter.
 The doctor repeatedly asks you, “Which is better: one or two?”
 This test also helps your doctor spot abnormalities of your eyes.

-Before the test, your doctor like this ophthalmologist in West Palm Beach, FL may put drops in your eyes to dilate your pupils and make abnormalities more visible.
+Before the test, your doctor may put drops in your eyes to dilate your pupils and make abnormalities more visible.

 “We don’t dilate most patients,” Wada said.
 “We have technology that allows us to see your retina without dilating.
 But if you’re diabetic or have an eye disease, we need the additional information that dilation provides.
 Patients who are dilated can expect it to last a few hours and can drive home after the exam.”